ember-learn/ember-blog/source/2020-10-19-ember-3-22-released.md

 ### Changes in Ember CLI 3.22

 Ember CLI 3.22 includes only internal changes.
 However, please note that [eslint-plugin-ember](https://github.com/ember-cli/eslint-plugin-ember) released a new major version, `v9.x`.
-The new version introduces 6 additional recommended rules and removed support of Node `v13`.
+The new version introduces 6 recommended rules and removes support of Node `v13`.

+New Ember apps will install `v9` or higher of `eslint-plugin-ember`, which may limit the version of Node that you use.
 To learn more, please [check out the changelog for `eslint-plugin-ember`](https://github.com/ember-cli/eslint-plugin-ember/releases/tag/v9.0.0).

 #### New Features